Ivhanrel Sumerah

 Ivhanrel Eltrisna Sumerah (born 6 September 1994) is an Indonesian artist, journalist, and beauty pageant titleholder.
-She was crowned Miss Sulawesi Utara 2017 on January 1, 2017 in Manado, North Sulawesi.
+She was crowned Miss Sulawesi Utara 2017 on January 1, 2017, in Manado, North Sulawesi.
 She is the second runner-up of Miss Indonesia 2017.

 Early life and education

-Ivhanrel 'Vhanrel' Sumerah was born on 6 September 1994 in Manado, to Dr. Meidy Revly Sumerah, a national politician currently administering Nasdem Party, and Deity Kumendong.
+Ivhanrel 'Vhanrel' Sumerah was born on 6 September 1994 in Manado, to Dr. Meidy Revly Sumerah, a national politician currently administering and developing NasDem Party, and Deity Kumendong of chinese origin, she’s a senior high official.
 She has a brother.

-Vhanrel attended middle, and high school in her hometown in Manado, where she lived with her parents.
-In 2016, she graduated from Binus University with a degree in Communication Marketing.
+Vhanrel attended middle, and high school in her hometown in Manado, where she lived with her parents, before continue her studies in Jakarta and Seoul in South Korea In 2016, she graduated Doctor from Binus University with a degree in Communication Marketing.